-Nissan Altima owners have reported 65 problems linked to automatic transmission (under the power train category).
+Nissan Altima owners have reported 65 problems related to automatic transmission (under the power train category).

 See all problems of the 2010 Nissan Altima.

-The reporting person's vehicle is a 2009 Nissan Altima.
+The contact owns a 2009 Nissan Altima.
 The contact stated that while driving for 150 miles, he heard a loud noise and the vehicle stalled.
 The tacometer did not display a reading and the vehicle rapidly decelerated.
 An authorized dealer was unsuccessful at duplicating the failure after five attempts.
 The manufacturer was made aware of the failure.
 The vehicle was not repaired.
 The approximate failure mileage was 36,000 and the current mileage was 85,325.
-It was 03/01/10 when this automatic transmission issue happened.

 See all problems of the 2009 Nissan Altima.